manolofperez/CNN_SNPs_Traits/SimulatedData/SimpleSpeciationScenarios/README.md

 SpDel_SNP_Traits.ipynb -  python notebook containing code and outputs for training and cross-validation for the simulated dataset under the simple speciation scenarios.

-MissingData_Samples_WeightedAverage_Test_SNPs_Traits.ipynb - python notebook containing code and outputs for training and cross-validation for the simulated dataset under the simple speciation scenarios with missing data inserted in all data from a percentage of samples.
+SpDel_SNP_Traits_MissingSamples.ipynb - python notebook containing code and outputs for training and cross-validation for the simulated dataset under the simple speciation scenarios with missing data inserted in all data from a percentage of samples.

-MissingData_Values_WeightedAverage_Test_SNPs_Traits.ipynb - python notebook containing code and outputs for training and cross-validation for the simulated dataset under the simple speciation scenarios with missing data inserted as a percentage of values scattered accross the matrix.
+SpDel_SNP_Traits_MissingValues.ipynb - python notebook containing code and outputs for training and cross-validation for the simulated dataset under the simple speciation scenarios with missing data inserted as a percentage of values scattered accross the matrix.

 SimulateTraits.R - R script to simulate traits from the simulated coalescent trees.